Chalarangelo/30-seconds-of-interviews/questions/debouncing.md

 #### Good to hear

-* Common use case is to make API call only when user is finished typing while search.
+* Common use case is to make API call only when user is finished typing while searching.

 ##### Additional links
 * [Debouncing explained](https://css-tricks.com/debouncing-throttling-explained-examples/)